tvesh4/baccarat103/README.md

 **Detailed Compilation & Execution Instructions:**

 1. After unzipping, open the terminal and move to the directory containing the files
-2. Type "make Baccarat" in the terminal to compile and produce an executable file "Baccarat"
+2. Type "make baccarat103" in the terminal to compile and produce an executable file "baccarat103"
-3. Type "./Baccarat" to start playing the game
+3. Type "./baccarat103" to start playing the game

 **Demonstration Video Link:**